 The solvated electrons (the free electrons in the solution of sodium in liquid ammonia which are responsible for the intense blue colour) add to the aromatic ring, giving a radical anion.
 This radical anion is supplied with a proton by the alcohol.
 The alcohol also supplies another proton to the penultimate carbanion.
 Now, with the alcohol present, the products – cyclohexadiene and an alkoxide ion are formed.
 The Birch reduction mechanism is illustrated below.

-Thus, the reuired 1,4 cyclohexadiene where two hydrogen atoms are attached on opposite ends of the molecule is formed.
-Alternative solvents such as tetrahydrofuran can be employed instead of ammonia, since liquid ammonia must be condensed into a flask and left to evaporate overnight post the completion of the reaction which is a time consuming task.
+Thus, the required 1,4 cyclohexadiene where two hydrogen atoms are attached on opposite ends of the molecule is formed.
+Alternative organic solvents such as tetrahydrofuran can be employed instead of ammonia since liquid ammonia must be condensed into a flask and left to evaporate overnight post the completion of the reaction which is a time-consuming task.